 - Your control over the business.

-The four main business structures commonly uses by small businesses in Australia are: sole trader, partnership, trust and company.
+The four main business structures commonly used by small businesses in Australia are:

-Goods and Services Tax (GST) is a broad based tax of 10% on most goods and services sold or consumed in Australia.
+GST is a broad-based tax of 10% on most goods and services sold or consumed in Australia.

 In most circumstances, if your business turnover is $75,000 or more (or provides taxi travel as part of your business irrespective of annual turnover), the business may, in all but the most exceptional of circumstances, be required to register for GST.

-It is important to seek legal advice or assistance in drafting an employment contract to ensure the most pertinent provisions have been considered and the document reflects the needs and demands of your business.
+It is important to seek advice and assistance in drafting an employment contract to ensure the most pertinent provisions have been considered and the document reflects the needs and demands of your business.

 - Workers compensation (if you have employees);

 - Third-party personal injury insurance (if you own a motor vehicle); and

 - Public liability insurance for certain types of companies.

 You should consider carefully whether your business requires further insurance to minimise your risk and protect your business.